joeytakeda/cv/README.md

-# cv
+# CV

-Another CV builder
+An XML language and associated ANT/XSLT package for building a CV.